Vishant121/FinSight-AI/README.md

 ---

-<p align="center">Built with ❤️ at Bipin Tripathi Kumaon Institute of Technology, Dwarahat</p>
+<p align="center">Developed as a final-year project at Bipin Tripathi Kumaon Institute of Technology, Dwarahat</p>